 Isis Pharmaceuticals is a trademark of Isis.
-Vitravene(TM) is a trademark of CIBA Vision Corporation.
+VitraveneTM is a trademark of CIBA Vision Corporation.
 All other brand names or trademarks appearing in this prospectus are the property of their respective holders.

-Common stock offered in this prospectus 4,000,000 shares Common stock outstanding after the offering 32,245,139 shares(1) Use of proceeds For research, drug discovery and development activities, including preclinical and clinical studies, production of compounds for such studies and capital expenditures, and other general corporate purposes.
-See "Use of Proceeds."
+The OfferingCommon stock offered in this prospectus4,000,000 sharesCommon stock outstanding after the offering42,479,623 shares(1)Use of proceedsFor research, drug discovery and development activities, including preclinical and clinical studies, production of ompounds for such studies and capital expenditures, and other general corporate purposes.
+See "Use of Proceeds."Nasdaq National Market symbolISIP shares of Series A and Series B Convertible Preferred Stock which may convert into shares of common stock.

-Nasdaq National Market symbol...
-ISIP
+8,071,829 shares of common stock issuable upon exercise of outstanding options, as of August 21, 2000,

-(1) Based on shares outstanding as of June 7, 1999.
-Does not include 7,923,718 shares of common stock issuable upon exercise of outstanding options or 1,015,000 shares of common stock issuable upon exercise of outstanding warrants as of June 7, 1999.
+1,029,881 shares of common stock issuable upon exercise of outstanding warrants as of August 21, 2000, or

-RISK FACTORS
+Risk Factors